 There's an increasing demand for registered nurses, and while it might be considered a more traditional route, completing a bachelor of science in nursing (BSN) program in your early to mid-twenties is not the only way to become one.
-In fact, aspiring nurses have had other (slightly more circuitous) paths available to them for around 45 years — second-degree nursing programs or accelerated nursing programs.

 What are accelerated nursing programs?